LODGEA/lodgea-java/README.md

 LODGEA OTA Service API Reference
 - API version: 1.0.0
-  - Build date: 2022-08-19T14:14:01.597710441Z[Etc/UTC]
+  - Build date: 2022-08-19T14:18:35.775309351Z[Etc/UTC]

 # Introduction

 Whether you own your property or not, LODGEA provides the platform to provide accommodation services to your consumers through a variety of connectivity options and business models.
 LODGEA provides a flexible and open platform for many use cases.

 This API allows you to search for availabilities or locations and get all available information about a specific property.
+For more information, check out the [official API docs](https://lodgea.redoc.ly/).

 # API Endpoint